SiliconLabs/platform_applications/platform_lcsense_segmentLCD/README.md

-# Segment LCD with timer functionality example
+# Segment LCD with LC Sensor Functionality

 ## Summary
 This project shows how to use the FG23 LESENSE peripheral on the BRD2600A board to detect